 The Amazon Counterfeit Crimes Unit is part of Amazon’s growing efforts to prevent counterfeiting from happening on its worldwide marketplaces.
 It also supports the goal of not letting counterfeiters get away scot-free.
 Amazon encourages brands and cooperates with law enforcement to fight counterfeiters and hold them accountable for their crimes.

-According to a post on the aboutamazon blog, The Amazon Counterfeit Crimes Unit is a global team made up of “former federal prosecutors, experienced investigators, and data analysts” Amazon has already invested substantial resources into preventing counterfeiting, and this unit will support existing company efforts to protect the Amazon store.
+The Amazon Counterfeit Crimes Unit is a global team made up of “former federal prosecutors, experienced investigators, and data analysts” Amazon has already invested substantial resources into preventing counterfeiting, and this unit will support existing company efforts to protect the Amazon store.

 The team’s goal is to identify anyone attempting to sell knock-offs and assist law enforcement officials in apprehending and prosecuting counterfeiters to the full extent of the law.
 They will also work with brands on Amazon to help them process civil litigation against retail scammers and fraudsters.

 Related content: Amazon Project Zero